From Taylor HQ 001

 2. It Pays to Be Fit

-Let’s not ignore the obvious — I 007’d the hell out of that recovery.
+Let’s not ignore what my wife commented about afterwards — I 007’d the hell out of that recovery.

 Was it stupid to leave the truck in neutral?
 Absolutely.